Yao Yilin

-Yao Yilin (姚依林 (Yáo Yīlín); September 6, 1917 – December 11, 1994) was a Vice Premier of the People's Republic of China from 1979 to 1988, and the country's First Vice Premier from 1988 to 1993.
+Yao Yilin (姚依林 (Yáo Yīlín); September 6, 1917 – December 11, 1994) was a Chinese politician and soldier who was Vice Premier of China from 1979 to 1988 and First Vice Premier from 1988 to 1993.

 Early life and career

 He was born in Hong Kong in 1917, and spent his early years in Guichi, Anhui.
 Yao joined the Chinese Communist Party in 1935.
 During the December 9th Movement, Yao was the secretary of the Beijing city Party study group.
 During the Second Sino-Japanese War, he became the vice-director of the Finance Office of the Communist-controlled area.
 This began a long period of leadership in financial positions.
 In 1979, Yao became the Vice-Premier of the State Council.
 At the 13th National Congress of the Chinese Communist Party in 1987, Yao was elected to the Politburo Standing Committee of the Chinese Communist Party and later rose to the position of First Vice Premier of the People's Republic of China.